Cluster-guided Asymmetric Contrastive Learning for Unsupervised Person Re-Identification: Our Proposal: Cluster-guided Asymmetric Contrastive Learning (CACL)

 \end{itemize}

-Putting the two components together, we have the cluster-level contrastive loss $\mathcal{L}_{C}$ as follows:
+Putting the loss functions in Eqs.~\eqref{eq:CCL-inter} and \eqref{eq:CCL-intra} together, we have the cluster-level contrastive loss $\mathcal{L}_{C}$ as follows:

-\myparagraph{Remark} Note that the cluster-level contrastive loss $\mathcal{L}_{C}$ in \eqref{eq:CCL} aims to leverage the cluster structure to minimize the difference between samples of the same category between different augmented views, \ie, via $\mathcal{L}_C^{(inter)}$ in \eqref{eq:CCL-inter}, and within the same augmented view, \ie, via $\mathcal{L}_C^{(intra)}$ in \eqref{eq:CCL-intra}.
-This will help the siamese network to further mine the hidden information brought by the basic augmented view in the first branch and the gray-scale augmented view in the second branch.
+\myparagraph{Remark 1} The cluster-level contrastive loss $\mathcal{L}_{C}$ in Eq. \eqref{eq:CCL} aims to leverage the clustering information to minimize the difference between the samples of the same cluster from different augmentation views via $\mathcal{L}_C^{(inter)}$, and within the same augmentation view via $\mathcal{L}_C^{(intra)}$.
+This will help the siamese network to mine the hidden information brought by the basic augmented view in the first branch and the gray-scale augmented view in the second branch to prevent feature collapse to a trivial solution and impose the supervision information to learn features other than colors.